Expert answers to all your business insurance questions.

 2) Let your insurance company know.

-Your workers’ comp provider has been through this situation—many times, in fact—and they’ll be able to give you accurate, up-to-date instructions on your next steps.
+Your online business insurance provider has been through this situation—many times, in fact—and they’ll be able to give you accurate, up-to-date instructions on your next steps.

 3) Give the injured employee (or their representative) a C-1 form to fill out.

 Your injured worker will need to fill this out and give it to you within seven days of the accident.
 (Download the form here: Nevada C-1 Notice of Injury or Occupational Disease - Incident Report)